kenakamu/serverless-workshop/Challenge-2-Cosmos-DB-and-Azure-Functions/readme.md

 - **Requirements**

-  - Add a property called `id` with a GUID value
-  - Add a property called `timestamp` with the current UTC date time
+  - Add a property called `timestamp` with the current UTC date and time
   - Add the product to the Cosmos DB data store
-  - Return the entire JSON payload with the newly created `id` and `timestamp`, for example:
+  - Return the entire JSON payload with the newly created `timestamp`, for example:

       ```JSON
       {
-        "id": "79c2779e-dd2e-43e8-803d-ecbebed8972c",
         "productId": "75542e38-563f-436f-adeb-f426f1dabb5c",
         "productName": "Starfruit Explosion",
         "productDescription": "This starfruit ice cream is out of this world!",